Consensys/quorum/README.md

 # Quorum

-Quorum is an Ethereum-based distributed ledger protocol with transaction/contract privacy and a new consensus mechanism.
+Quorum is an Ethereum-based distributed ledger protocol with transaction/contract privacy and new consensus mechanisms.

+Quorum is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with go-ethereum releases.

-Key enhancements:
+Key enhancements over go-ethereum:

-* __QuorumChain__ - a new consensus model based on majority voting
-* __Constellation__ - a peer-to-peer encrypted message exchange
+* __Privacy__ - Quorum supports private transactions and private contracts through public/private state separation and utilising [Constellation](https://github.com/jpmorganchase/constellation), a peer-to-peer encrypted message exchange for directed transfer of private data to network participants
-* __Peer Security__ - node/peer permissioning using smart contracts
+* __Alternative Consensus Mechanisms__ - with no need for POW/POS in a permissioned network, Quorum instead offers multiple consensus mechanisms that are more appropriate for consortium chains:
+    * __QuorumChain__ - a new smart-contract based, majority voting consensus model
     * __Raft-based Consensus__ - a consensus model for faster blocktimes, transaction finality, and on-demand block creation
+* __Peer Permissioning__ - node/peer permissioning using smart contracts, ensuring only known parties can join the network
+* __Higher Perfomance__ - Quorum offers significantly higher performance than public geth

 ## Architecture